STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Experiments

+The proposed self-training framework is implemented in PyTorch \cite{paszke2019pytorch}, and can be applied to any edge detection network with light refinements.
+The filtered pseudo labels can also be trained with any edge detectors from the scratch.
+Following previous works, the parameter $\lambda$ to balance positive and negative samples and the threshold $\eta$ in $\mathcal{L}_{wce}$ is set to 1.1 and 0.3 in all cases, respectively.
+In the final loss function $\mathcal{L}= \mathcal{L}_{wce} + \mu \mathcal{L}_{mlc}$, the selection of the trade-off weight $\mu$ do not bring much difference and we just set it to 1, and the termination value $T\%$ in Algorithm~\ref{alg:Framwork} is set to $2\%$ (generally 6-8 iterations).
+No data augmentation strategies are adopted when self-training with pseudo labels.
+All Experiments are conducted on an NVIDIA GeForce RTX 3080 Ti GPU with 12GB memory.

+In this paper, two current lightweight edge detectors DexiNed~\cite{poma2020dense} and PiDiNet~\cite{su2021pixel} are adopted to show the effectiveness of our STEdge.
+Both networks are trained with the Adam optimizer~\cite{kingma2014adam}.
+For the backbone of DexiNed, the learning rate is 0.0001 with the batch size of 8.
+For the backbone of PiDiNet, we train the network with the batch size of 24, decaying in a multi-step way at an initial learning rate of 0.005.

-Our self-training framework can be applied to any edge detection network with light refinements, we adopt DexiNed~\cite{poma2020dense} as the backbone throughout this paper.
-In evaluations, like previous works, standard non-maximum suppression (NMS) will be applied to thin detected edges before evaluation.
+For evaluations, like previous works, standard non-maximum suppression (NMS) will be applied to thin detected edges before evaluation.
 We adopt three commonly-used evaluation metrics for edge detection, the F-measure of optimal dataset scale (ODS), the F-measure of optimal image scale (OIS) and average precision (AP).
 ODS and OIS are two strategies to transform the output probability map into a binary edge map.
 ODS employs a fixed threshold for all images in the dataset while OIS chooses an optimal threshold for each image.
 The F-measure is defined as $F = \frac{2\cdot P\cdot R}{P+R}$, where $P$ denotes precision and $R$ denotes recall.
+AP represents the area under the Precision-Recall curve.
+However, in some cases when the Precision-Recall curve is shorter and does not cover the whole range, it gives a lower AP even if the predictions are better and satisfactory.
+In such cases, AP may be less reliable for evaluations compared with ODS and OIS.
 For ODS and OIS, the maximum allowed distances between corresponding pixels from predicted edges and ground truths are set to 0.0075 for all experiments.
-More implementation details are in the supplements due to size limits.